List of Green Lanterns: Arx

 The Green Lantern of Sector 488.
 He first appeared in Green Lantern Corps (vol. 2) #1 (August 2006), in a story written by Dave Gibbons and penciled by Patrick Gleason.
 Arix is killed in a Sinestro Corps ambush in Final Crisis: Rage of the Red Lanterns #1 (December 2008).

 Ash

-Sector 658; (full name Ashel Sabian Formanta), a tattooed purple humanoid with vaguely occult designs on his jacket.
+Sector 658; (full name Ashel Sabian Formanta) is a tattooed purple humanoid.
 First appeared in Green Lantern Quarterly #7 (Winter, 1993).
-Ash's primary concern was to hunt the "bloodseekers", vampire-like aliens who killed his beloved Tasha, and he joined the GLC to pursue these creatures into "the darkest corners of the cosmos".
+Ash's primary concern was to hunt the "bloodseekers", vampire-like aliens who killed his beloved Tasha, and he joined the Green Lantern Corps to pursue these creatures into "the darkest corners of the cosmos".
 He was tasked by the Guardian Scar to find the Anti-Monitor's corpse.
-He finds the Anti-Monitor's armor.
-He later meets with Saarek, who was also sent to find the Anti-Monitor.
-The two find the Black Lantern Power Battery, only to be killed by two giant hands that rise up from the ground.
-He and Saarek are last seen on Ryut with Scar as Black Lanterns.
+However, he and Saarek are killed on Ryut and converted into Black Lanterns.

 Ash-Pak-Glif

 Sector 312.
 A rock-like humanoid, it first appeared in Green Lantern 80-Page Giant #3 (August 2000).